 'We speak chiefly of four types, as you know: the sanguine, the choleric, the phlegmatic, and the melancholic temperament.
-Even though this classification is not entirely correct in so far as we apply it to individuals — in individuals, the temperaments are mixed in the most diverse way; so we can only say one temperament predominates in certain traits — still we shall in general classify people in four groups according to them temperaments.' (p.
-12)." — THE ESSENTIAL STEINER, pp. 396-397.The great problem with these two pillars of Waldorf education is that they have no basis in fact or truth.
+Even though this classification is not entirely correct in so far as we apply it to individuals — in individuals, the temperaments are mixed in the most diverse way; so we can only say one temperament predominates in certain traits — still we shall in general classify people in four groups according to their temperaments.'" — THE ESSENTIAL STEINER, pp. 396-397.The great problem with these two pillars of Waldorf education is that they have no basis in fact or truth.
 They are constructs of occult falsehood.
 Grasping this allows us to see Waldorf education for what it is: an edifice consisting of delusions.
 McDermott moderates the falsity of the Waldorf approach, somewhat, by stressing that "in individuals, the temperaments are mixed in the most diverse way."
 When a Waldorf teacher accepts this proposition, s/he may treat students as individuals more than as members of four strictly separate categories.
 This is surely a step in the right direction (although it vastly complicates the task of following Steiner's directives on the proper treatment of kids in the four categories).
 But the advance is minor.
 Calculating that little Johnny is, for instance, quite phlegmatic but also a bit melancholic with a trace of the choleric — making such a judgment about a child would seem to respect the child's individuality, but because the basic concepts (phlegmatic, melancholic, choleric) are faulty, the judgment itself has no real merit.
 The child has not been given one of four false labels, which is good — simplistic, false discrimination has been largely avoided.
 But, instead, the child has been typed with three false labels.
 Johnny may be the only child in the room deemed to have his particular mix of temperaments, but still he has been judged in terms of archaic, false categories.
 There is no real gain.

 Steiner himself said that temperaments can become intermingled: "In reality, a melancholic child is never purely melancholic; the temperaments are always mixed." — Rudolf Steiner, THE SPIRITUAL GROUND OF EDUCATION (Anthroposophic Press, 2004), p.
 83. This is what Steiner said happens "in reality."
 But he also said that such intermingling should be minimized, for example by careful seat assignments in classrooms.
 “The temperaments that are next to each other merge into one another and mingle; so it will be good to arrange your groups as follows: if you put the phlegmatics together it is good to have the cholerics on the opposite side, and let the two others, the melancholics and sanguines, sit between them.” — Rudolf Steiner, RHYTHMS OF LEARNING: What Waldorf Education Offers Children, Parents & Teachers, translated by Catherine Creeger, contributor Roberto Trostli (SteinerBooks, 1998), p.
-72. Waldorf teachers thus should take steps to minimize the possibility or magnitude or any mergers.
-In general, Steiner taught that merging one thing (nation, race, temperament, etc.) with another is almost always wrong.
+72. Waldorf teachers thus should take steps to minimize the possibility or magnitude of any mergers.
+In general, Steiner taught that merging one thing (nation, race, temperament, etc.) with another is almost always wrong.`

 "To a class teacher in a Steiner school the children can never be an undifferentiated group of children.
 They are his children [sic] and he will know the temperaments of all of them and how they can be dealt with.
 Children as a matter of course should be dealt with according to their temperaments, and an imaginative and observant teacher will grasp the sometimes subtle differences as his experience grows." — Stewart C. Easton, MAN AND THE WORLD IN THE LIGHT OF ANTHROPOSOPHY (Anthroposophic Press, 1989), p.
 395.